 Looking for some advice on how to protect shoes from heat, humidity and UV rays?
-Then read on, here are some tips and tricks to protect your shoes from various weather conditions and wear
+Then read on, here are some tips and tricks to protect your shoes from sun damage and wear.

 1. Use a Protective Spray